-- Sour Apple Schnapps - Hiram Walker, Dekuyper, and other schnapps producers make almost unnaturally green apple schnapps and they are typically very sour.
+- Sour Apple Schnapps - Hiram Walker, Dekuyper, and other schnapps producers make almost unnaturally green apple schnapps and they are typically very sour and sweet.
 You will find schnapps in drinks like the Apple Martini and Green Dublin Apple Cocktail.

-- TY KU Liqueur - A tropical fruit and sake-based liqueur, this one has an almost neon-green color.
+- TY KU Liqueur - A tropical fruit and sake-based liqueur, this one has a neon-green color.

 - UV Green Vodka - An apple-flavored vodka with a bright green color.
 It can easily be used in many vodka cocktails to get the color, but remember that it will also affect the drink's flavor.

 - Other Spirits - Every now and then liquor producers create green spirits and they're very noticeable on the liquor store shelves.
 Quite often, these do not last long on the market, so if you find something you really like, it's advised to stock up.

 This goes back to one of the first lessons in art class: if you mix yellow and blue you get green.
 It carries through to drinks and, for the most part, it works pretty well.

 For example, if you mix up a vodka cocktail with pineapple juice and add just a drop of blue curacao, the drink will be a brilliant green.
 Serve this mix on the rocks and top it off with a splash of clear soda for a very quick drink.

 Option #3: Use Green Herbs, Fruits, and Veggies